ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzurePipelines-CICD/readme.md

 ## Step 1: Connect your Dev Azure Data factory with Github

-1. Open Azure Data Factory that you want to use with the developement environment.
+1. Open Azure Data Factory that you want to use with the development environment.

 2. Click on **Author & Monitor**, this will open the data factory UI's Home.